 • PWTAG - Technical note 45: Reopening or commissioning the pool for use following temporary closure due to the coronavirus lockdown

-• PWTAG - Technical note 44: How to disinfect areas which may have been used by people carrying coronavirus
+• PWTAG - Technical note 44: How to disinfect areas that may have been used by people carrying coronavirus

 • PWTAG - Guidance on Temporary Pool Closures